markqvist/RNode_Firmware/Console/source/builds/handheld.md

     - The `Case_Bottom_No_Battery.stl` file is an alternative bottom shell for the case.
 It does not have space for a battery, but results in a very compact device.
     - The `Case_Battery_Door.stl` file is the door for the battery compartment of the device.
 It snap-fits tightly into place in the bottom shell, and features a small slot for opening with a flathead screwdriver or similar.

 All files are dimensioned to fit together perfectly without any scaling on a well-tuned 3D-printer.

-The recommended layer height for all files is 0.15mm.
+The recommended layer height for all files is 0.15mm for FDM printers.

 ### <a name="tools"></a>Step 5: Install Tools